Gap Year Programme

 Equipment

-• 80 litre rucksack - No hard-shell suitcases
+• 80 litre rucksack - no hard-shell suitcases

 • 20-30 litre day rucksack - make sure this has comfortable straps and a waist belt to take the weight.
 You will need it for all the hikes